 GL

-One thought on “Ultimate Foam Popper Head Coating”
+3 thoughts on “Ultimate Foam Popper Head Coating”

 My experience with the only finished Flymen Double Popper that I purchased was that after 10 Bass and a Bowfin (all the same outing), their coating peeled right off.
 I have tied/built many Poppers from Xsmall to xLarge with their Double Barrel Popper Heads and their Howitzer Heads myself (I love them and the poppers I can create for species from Bluegills to Pike) and I use Gullf Flexman, a Medium weight Flexible UV coating – you should check it out.
 It NEVER peels off and it doesn’t make your markers run.